Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Introduction

 Due to the inherent uncertainty and complexity of the environment, cost functions and constraints in noncooperative games are typically time-varying.
-This variability introduces additional challenges in developing accurate theoretical models and applying classical algorithms, such as those in \cite{Wang2020,Li2024,Yang2024,Zeng2019,Ding2024}, for GNE computation.
+This variability introduces additional challenges in developing accurate theoretical models and applying classical algorithms, such as those in \cite{Wang2020,Li2024,Yang2024,Zeng2019,Ding2024}, for VGNE computation.
 Typically, in these dynamic settings, online distributed algorithms for online games have emerged as a prominent approach for sequential decision-making over the past two decades \cite{Xu2022,Meng2023,Meng2021,Deng2023,Lu2020,Belgioioso2024,Lu2024}.
 For example, in \cite{Xu2022}, an online distributed algorithm based on average consensus technique was designed for $N$-cluster games, achieving a sublinear regret bound.
-Furthermore, to address time-varying constraints, a decentralized online learning algorithm incorporating mirror descent and primal-dual methods was formulated in \cite{Meng2021}, which achieves both sublinear regret and fit bounds.
-However, it is noteworthy that most existing research on GNE seeking in online games is limited to discrete-time settings.
+However, it is noteworthy that most existing research on VGNE seeking in online games is limited to discrete-time settings.
 The performance of these discrete-time algorithms often hinges on the careful and sometimes unpredictable design of step sizes (learning rates).
-In contrast, continuous-time algorithms, which avoid the requirement for such precise step size design, can offer a powerful alternative for GNE seeking.
+In contrast, continuous-time algorithms, which avoid the requirement for such precise step size design, can offer a powerful alternative for VGNE seeking.
 Moreover, many real-world systems operate in continuous time, such as the continuous dynamics of electric current flow, making continuous-time algorithms particularly useful for modeling such systems.
 Whether an effective continuous-time distributed algorithm exists for online games remains an open research question.